HagEstad Law Group, PLLC logo

 What Is the Arizona Trust Code?

 The Arizona trust code, encompassed within ARS §§14-10101-14-11102, delineates fundamental guidelines governing the establishment and management of trusts within the state.
-This legal framework outlines the trustee's obligations as well as provisions for trust modification or termination under court discretion.
+This legal framework outlines the trustee's obligations as well as provisions for trust modification or termination under the court's discretion.

 Trustee conduct is governed by principles of good faith, provided the trust’s objectives align with Arizona law.
 Notably, trusts typically operate without direct court oversight, except when invoked by judicial proceedings initiated by an interested party.